brthomiu/Ston-Mobile-Pizza-Notes/README.md

 ## Tech Stack

-Stön is a mobile application built with React Native, Express API, NodeJS, and PostgresQL
+Stön is a mobile application written in JavaScript using React Native, Express API, NodeJS, and PostgreSQL.

 ## Backend